 - The Shocking Story of How Aspartame Became Legal

 - Aspartame Damages The Brain At Any Dose

 Where is it being used? – Aspartame is still widely used and can be found in diet sodas, yogurts, gum, sauces, drink powders, cereals, and much more.
 (12)

 What is it? – Developed by Monsanto, rBGH is a genetically modified hormone that is injected into dairy cows to produce more milk.
 (1)

 Why is it bad? – By artificially increasing milk production, rBGH also raises the levels of pus, antibiotic residues, and a cancer accelerating hormone called IGF-1.
 When consumed by humans it continues to act as a cancer accelerator and has been linked to breast, colon, and prostate cancer.
 (1)(13)

 Where is it being used? – rBGH is still being used to this day and is normally injected into dairy cows every other week.
 (13)

-What is it? – This certainly requires no explanation and it’s widely known that Monsanto is at the foundation of it.
-In the early 1990’s, Monsanto began their initiatives that still continue to this day under the belief that they help “feed the world.”
+What is it? – This certainly requires no explanation and it’s widely known that Monsanto lies at the foundation of these products.
+In the early 1990s, Monsanto began their initiatives that still continue to this day under the misguided assertion that they help “feed the world.”

 - 5 Myths That GMO Companies Want You To Believe